|Nutritional Guidelines (per serving)|

 Serve the chili with cornbread or crackers.

-Lighten the chili by using ground turkey or chicken instead of the beef.
+- Lighten the chili by using ground turkey or chicken instead of beef.
 Add some beef bouillon or base to give it some beef flavor.